 When a passionate teacher and a Veritas high school class work together to study a poem, problem, or puzzle, special things happen.
 Veritas teachers are scholars in their respective disciplines, yet they are not distant from our community.
 They love their students as well as their subject matter.
-Our teachers embody the high expectations, involvement, care and encouragement of a good parent; they are thoroughly invested in the success of their students and they find blessing and inspiration in the students who bless them every day.
+Our teachers embody the high expectations, involvement, care and encouragement of a good parent; they are thoroughly invested in the success of their students and they find joy and inspiration in the students who bless them every day.

 During the Rhetoric years, 10th through 12th grade, students are prepared to communicate winsomely and persuasively through formal rhetoric classes and public speaking.
 Our philosophy, curriculum, and events guide us toward preparing students to be loving, serving, thinking adults.